ryan-mcclue/ryan-mcclue/src/knowledge.md

 SYSCLK is what would use to calculate cpu instruction cycles.

 # Hardware
+An op-amp is a voltage amplifying device.
+It cannot output more than the supply voltage, i.e. it has a power supply (these are normally left off circuit diagrams) Very versatile analog logic operations, e.g. voltage adder, comparator; hence name 'operational' Can also amplify/invert/maintain signal

+Shift register adds additional output or inputs to be added, i.e. saves pins It does this via converting between serial and parallel, e.g SIPO (Serial-In Parallel-Out; LEDs), PISO (buttons) Shift register will have chip enable pin

 Classic RC circuit exponential discharge, 95% fall time

 Memory banks are highest hierarchy.
 Allow for parallel access.